XingMXTeam/maoxunxing.com/content/posts/code-computer/index.md

 Cout = (X*Y) + ((X⊕Y)*Cin)
 ```

-### Two-bit adding machine
+### Two-bit adder

-### Multi-bit adding machine
+### Multi-bit adder
-### Memory adding machine
+### Memory adder

 Save the result of the last calculation

-### Selecting an adding machine
+### Select adder

-Get a few more memory adders to avoid having to start again if you make a mistake.
+Get a few more memory adders to avoid starting over when you make a mistake.

 ### Automatic adding machine

-Automatically enters and adds up all the numbers with the press of a switch.
+Automatically enter and add up all numbers with the press of a switch.

 ### Free adding machine

 Control to calculate only some of the numbers

-### Comparison with modern computers
+### Compare to modern computers

-Current computers are capable of performing a billion addition operations.
+Current computers are capable of performing a billion additions.
 Computers contain
 1 memory (memory box: for storing the numbers entered, the code to be executed, the result of the calculation)
-2 an operator (accumulator: to calculate the sum of two numbers)
+2 operator (accumulator: calculates the sum of two numbers)
-3 Controller (control panel: switches)
+3 controller (control panel: toggle switch)
-4 Input device (input panel: input switch)
+4 input device (input panel: input switch)
-5 Output device (output bulb: bulb reality output data)
+5 output device (output bulb: bulb reality output data)

-The above contains concepts such as: input, output, memory, addressing, decoding, instructions, arithmetic logic units, etc.
+The above contains: input, output, memory, addressing, decoding, instructions, arithmetic logic unit and other concepts

+<! --
+Keyboard input numbers -> generate voltage (high and low level signals?)
+Triggers input bus interrupt routine -> digits are input to memory area and memory address is allocated at the same time.
+While the addition machine operates the input panel for each number entered, it needs to develop a memory box to store the array through the selector, and the memory box number corresponds to the serial number of the selector, which is the memory address

+Computer addition button, the computer will load the memory address where the number is located to the CPU for the addition operation.
+The adder needs to write a code to the memory box.
+The first line is the code for the addition operation, and the second three lines are the address code.
+After the encoding is completed, an asynchronous counter (which periodically scans the memory box for the code) is started and executed line by line.
+After the asynchronous counter is executed, the data from the memory box is loaded into the accumulator.
+The data is transferred to the accumulator by addressing (the process of addressing the data memory box by the decoder is called the addressing process) and then stored in the latch box after the accumulator operation, and then displayed by the light bulb.

+ -->

-Programming is the process of storing a series of instructions into memory and allowing the computer to execute these instructions step by step.
-Encapsulating some common instructions creates the operating system.
+Programming is the process of storing a series of instructions into memory and letting the computer execute them step by step.
+Wrapping some common instructions together forms the operating system.

 ### Virtual Circuit Simulation